oloomi/prom/README.md

 python3 remu.py -g genome.fna -i all_mappings_sorted.sam -o correct_mappings.sam
 ```
 The output file will contain the alignment for uniquely mapped reads and the
-correct alignment for multimapping reads.
+correct alignment for multi-mapping reads and is ready to be used for downstream analysis.

 ## Options
 Please refer to the help section for further options: